Shivukumar018/Secure-reservation-system/README.md

 5. Security Modules Overview
 SQL Injection Detection

-User input is normalized through URL decoding, HTML decoding, Unicode normalization, and SQL comment removal.
-The detector checks for patterns such as union-based injections, tautologies, stacked queries, encoded payloads, time delays, and hex-based SQL.
-Testing accuracy was approximately 97 to 98 percent with minimal false positives.
+SQL injection protection works by normalizing user input before analysis.
+This process includes URL decoding, HTML decoding, Unicode normalization, and the removal of SQL comments.
+After the input is cleaned, the system checks for common SQLi patterns such as union-based injections, tautologies, stacked queries, encoded payloads, time-delay functions, and hex-encoded SQL.
+During testing, the detection accuracy was roughly 97 to 98 percent, with very few false positives.

 XSS Detection

-This module identifies script tags, event attributes, javascript URLs, SVG and IMG payloads, and encoded or obfuscated attack patterns.
-Detection accuracy ranged from 90 to 94 percent.
+The XSS detection module scans for script tags, event handler attributes, javascript URLs, SVG and IMG-based attacks, and different forms of encoded or obfuscated payloads.
+It successfully detects most real-world attack patterns, with a testing accuracy between 90 and 94 percent.

 Rate Limiting

-Each IP is limited to 9 requests every 15 seconds.
-Exceeding the limit triggers a temporary penalty stored in Redis, and further requests return a 429 error.
+Rate limiting ensures that each IP address can send only nine requests every fifteen seconds.
+If this limit is exceeded, the proxy assigns a temporary penalty to the IP using Redis, and any further requests from that IP receive a 429 error response until the penalty expires.

 Brute Force Protection

-Failed login attempts are tracked per user and per IP.
-Repeated failures result in temporary or full IP blocks.
-All blocks expire automatically after a set duration.
+Brute force protection monitors failed login attempts for both individual users and IP addresses.
+When repeated failures are detected, the system either slows down the attacker with temporary penalties or blocks the IP entirely for a period of time.
+All blocks automatically expire after their designated duration.

-6. Admin Dashboard
+Admin Dashboard

-The dashboard provides:
-Active user counts
-Blocked IP list
-SQL injection and XSS detection logs
-Rate limiter violations
-Brute force attempts
-Analytics charts
-It runs on port 8501.
+The admin dashboard provides a real-time view of system activity.
+It shows the number of active users, the list of blocked IP addresses, recent SQL injection and XSS detection logs, rate limiter violations, and brute-force attempts.
+It also includes simple analytics charts to help monitor security events.
+The dashboard runs on port 8501.

-7. Running the Project
+6. Running the Project

 Start Redis using Docker.

 Run the start_all_services.bat script.

 This launches:
 Backend on port 5000

 Reverse proxy on port 8000

 Admin dashboard on port 8501

 8. Testing Examples

-SQL Injection
-' OR '1'='1
-UNION SELECT 1,2,3
-Encoded inputs such as %27 OR 1=1

-XSS
-script tag based injections
-javascript URLs
-image payloads with onerror

-Brute Force
-Repeated incorrect login attempts
-Rate Limiting
-More than 9 requests in 15 seconds
+The system can be tested using different types of simulated attacks.
+For SQL injection, inputs such as ' OR '1'='1, UNION SELECT 1,2,3, and encoded forms like %27 OR 1=1 can be used.
+For XSS, tests may include script tag injections, javascript URLs, and image payloads containing onerror attributes.
+Brute force protection can be tested by repeatedly entering incorrect login credentials, while rate limiting can be verified by sending more than nine requests within fifteen seconds.

 9. License